Budapest Travel Guide

 Travel Tip: Get directions and locations for all of the spots listed below in our custom Budapest Google map.

 PASTRY SHOPS AND BAKERIES:

 Artizán – a great bakery specializing in sourdough breads and homemade pastries.
-We loved the currant and custard-filled pastry (shown above) and everything else we had here.
+We loved the currant and custard-filled pastry (shown below) and everything else we had here.
 It is great spot to stop for a snack and coffee after exploring Parliament.
 They offer both indoor and outdoor tables too.

 Pékmühely 2 – this tiny bakery, located on the Buda side just a few blocks from the Gellert Thermal Bath, has no signage and would be nearly impossible to find if you weren’t looking for it.
 They make wonderful pastries, including traditional khakis csniga (cocoa snails) and breads.
 Definitely worth a visit if you’re in the area or exploring Memento Park.

 Ruszwurm – located in the Buda Castle District and just around the corner from Matthias Church, Ruszwurm is one of the oldest cafes (est. 1827) in Budapest.
 They offer countless cakes by the slice, including their popular dobos torte and krémes.
 Though it’s a bit overpriced, it is a nice spot to grab an outdoor table and soak up this historic area of the city.

 Breakfast and Lunch

 Szimply – this trendy (tiny) breakfast and lunch spot was one of our favorites of the trip!
 The food is delicious, beautifully presented, and very creative.
 They even offer pre-fixe breakfast menus if you’re looking to try a handful of dishes.
 The small kitchen is visible from the seating area, which allows you to watch as your breakfast or lunch is prepared too!
 Be sure to grab coffee at Kontakt across the street.